 If A/B testing was so bad, do you think Google would offer A/B testing solutions?
 Just look under the Content Experiments section within Google Analytics.
 It is their version of A/B testing.

 Sure, you may be creating duplicate content temporarily, but the potential increases in conversions make up for it.
-Plus, out of all the A/B tests I’ve run, I’ve never seen my traffic drop.
+Plus, out of all the A/B tests we’ve run, we’ve never seen our traffic drop.

-I continually A/B test it and do so with all of my other businesses as well.
-I can tell you with 100% confidence that I have never seen a dip in rankings due to testing.
+We continually A/B test it and do so with all of our other businesses as well.
+We can tell you with 100% confidence that we have never seen a dip in rankings due to testing.

 If you are worried, you can always noindex the variation to prevent duplicate content.

 18. Keyword density is a huge ranking factor

 Remember the days when jam-packing content with a targeted keyword phrase would send it soaring to the top of the SERPs?

 It made for some lackluster content and provided very minimal (if any) real value to readers.